hbksilver/MyShoppingCartApp/README.md

 # MyShoppingCartApp
-this app has these features : buy items, add items to card, delete items from card, check item details, and see total charge.
+This app has these features : buy items, add items to cart, delete items from card, check item details, and see total charge.